Where families are kept together, immigrants are welcome and can contribute to our country.

 Other things you should also consider are taxes: have you been paying them? do you have the records? and what about your civil documents?
 There is a lot that will go into preparing for the upcoming Biden immigration reform and the sooner you get started with the collection of all the documents, proper guidance, and strategy, the better chances of success you will have.
 Defining the best strategy for your case can change everything, it can make the difference from you being able to complete your immigration dream or not.

 Don’t leave your future to chance, there are many recommendations you should follow.

-While nobody knows what the actual final legislation will be like, one thing is certain: you are one of 11 million people who may be able to apply, and those who will file immediately will be processed faster than those who start gathering their documentation at that time.
+While nobody knows what the actual final legislation on immigration reform will be like, one thing is certain: you are one of 11 million people who may be able to apply, and those who will file immediately will be processed faster than those who start gathering their documentation at that time.

 We can help you get all your documents in order, and do an evaluation of what possible issues need to be addressed in your case, in order to qualify for the upcoming immigration reform.
 Contact us, we’ll be honored to help you.